Monkfish

 - 1.5 pounds monkfish (agwi, 아귀 or agu 아구)

-- 2 tablespoons rice wine or dry white wine or use dry white wine
+- 2 tablespoons cooking rice wine (mirim or mirin) or dry white wine

 - 1 teaspoon salt